 I love a good homemade Chinese recipe.
 Like my cashew chicken, this recipe is super easy to cook on your own, and you can make it in either your slow cooker or Instant Pot (electric pressure cooker).

-This recipe is super simple.
-Once again, it’s all about the sauce.
-All the ingredients you can pronounce and you probably already have them in your pantry.
+For the cut of beef, I used a rump roast that I sliced into strips.
+Use the cut that fits your budget.
 If you don’t have or don’t like beef, you can even swap it out for chicken or pork.
-Feel free to toss in your favorite stir-fry ingredients too.
-Those might include: baby corn, bean sprouts, bamboo shoots, water chestnuts or snow peas.
-If you’re food is going to sit on the warm setting for a few hours then yes the veggies will get extremely tender.
-If you’re home to do this, I suggest you add the vegetables when there’s about an hour of cooking time left.
+You can use additional or different stir-fry ingredients.
+Those might include: green onion, bean sprouts, or bamboo shoots.
+Will the vegetables get soggy if you cook them in the slow cooker from the beginning?
+Soft, yes.
+If your food is going to sit on the warm setting for a few hours then yes the veggies will get extremely tender.
+If this is going to be the case, I suggest you wait to add the vegetables until when there’s about an hour of cooking time left.

-- 2 lbs beef, cut into strips
+- 2 lbs beef, cut into 1/4-inch strips

 - 2 bell peppers, sliced

-- 1 large onion, sliced
+- 1 medium onion, sliced

 - 1 cup broccoli, chopped

-- ¼ cup water
+- 1/4 cup water

 - 2 tbsp rice vinegar

-- 1 tsp toasted sesame oil
+- 1 tsp extra-virgin olive oil or sesame oil

 - 2 garlic cloves, minced

-- 1 tbsp ginger
+- 1 tbsp ground ginger

-- 1 tsp honey or maple syrup
+- 1 tsp honey (optional, omit for whole 30)

 - Add beef, bell peppers, onion, broccoli and carrots to the slow cooker.

-- Pour sauce into the slow cooker.
+- In a small bowl, mix together SAUCE ingredients.
+Pour sauce into the slow cooker.
 Stir to mix well.

-- Cook HIGH 2-4 hours or LOW 3-8.
+- Cook HIGH 2-3 hours or LOW 4-6.